wxp02/wxp02/README.md

-# Hi there, I'm Wenxu! 👋
+# Hi there, I'm Jeremy! 👋

 I'm a junior at the University of Waterloo, passionate about software and data engineering.
 Aspiring to create meaningful solutions and explore the vast world of technology.